swordlidev/Efficient-Multimodal-LLMs-Survey/README.md

 | moondream2  | SigLIP  | - | - | Phi-1.5  | 1.3B | - | 2024-03 |
 | Bunny-v1.1-4B  | SigLIP  | 1152 | - | Phi-3-Mini-4K  | 3.8B | - | 2024-02 |

-**⚡We will actively maintain this repository and incorporate new research as it emerges.
-If you have any questions, please feel free to contact swordli@tencent.com**.

 ## Efficient MLLMs